 Once you approve the estimated cost your job will be approved and we will print the object to your specifications.
 The final price for your job will be calculated when the job has completed.
 You are able to check your job status any time using our 3D Printing interface.
 You will receive an email when your job is printed.
 When you pick-up the print job, you will then need to provide payment.

 Who can use the 3D printer?

 Customers will require a valid library card and must register for a 3D printing account.
-Children and teens under 14 years of age will require parental permission to proceed with a print job.
+You must be 14 years of age or older to register and supply a valid email address.

 How much does it cost to print an object?

 Can I see my object being printed?

 We will print all requested jobs using the 3D printer at Central Library.
 You are welcome to visit Central Library to watch the 3D printer work, however we can't guarantee when we will proceed with your project (we might be printing someone else's job first).
 You will receive an email when your print job is completed.